 - The course is organised in ten modules, each addressing key areas of English Law of particular relevance to those who transact in art.
-These will be as follows:
+Modules include:

 - International Conventions and Private International Law

 - Artists’ Rights (including copyright, moral rights and artist’s resale right)